-Hence, only a few filmmakers take their chances and try to present these real life events on the silver screen for the audience to see a clear picture.
-Although movies are produced for entertainment, such reality-based films actually inspire us and makes us ask the most important question, which is whether we are bothered or not.
+Hence, only a few filmmakers take their chances and try to present these real-life events on the silver screen for the audience to see a clear picture.
+Although movies are produced for entertainment, such reality-based films actually inspire us and make us ask the most important question, which is whether we are bothered or not.
 If yes, then can we change and help make this world a better place!

 If we could make this world a better place or not, is a question that can only be answered with time.
-However, I would recommend everyone in India to take some time out and watch the follow list of top Bollywood films based on real life events.
+However, I would recommend everyone in India to take some time out and watch the following list of top Bollywood films based on real-life events.

 1993 Bombay bombings are certainly the blackest chapter in Indian history after the Independence.
 However, none of the filmmakers ever took the initiative to make a film on this event.
 Although, there were a lot of films made around the Underworld theme, but none were even close to the Bombay bombings.
 It could be because the verdict was still pending or it may be the fear of the Underworld.
 Yet, in the year 2004, Anurag Kashyap and his team decided to make a film based on the book, The True Story of the Bombay Bomb Blasts written by Hussain Zaidi.
 Still, the film was shelved and stopped from release for 3 years by Censor Board as the verdict of the serial bomb blasts was still pending in Supreme Court.